dtr-org/unit-e-clonemachine/README.md

 ## purpose

-The idea is to apply this script every time we rebase against/merge with the bitcoincore repository.
+The idea is to apply this script every time we rebase against/merge with the [Bitcoin Core repository](https://github.com/bitcoin/bitcoin).
 This way we can have things renamed nicely and save ourselves a lot of merge headaches.

 ## workflow